JohnMagbual10/E-commerce-website/README.md

   JWT_SECRET=your_jwt_secret
   PORT=your_port
 ```
-## Run the Application
+# Run the Application

-Start the Backend Server
+1. Start the Backend Server
-node server/index.js
+- node server/index.js

-Start the Frontend Development Server
+2. Start the Frontend Development Server

-npm run dev
+- npm run dev

-## Usage
+# Usage

 ## Navigate to the Application

-Open your web browser and go to http://localhost:3000.
+- Open your web browser and go to http://localhost:3000.

-Browse Products
+- Browse Products

-View all available products and their details.
+- View all available products and their details.

 ## User Authentication

-Register a new account.
+- Register a new account.
-Log into your existing account.
+- Log into your existing account.
-Cart Management
+- Cart Management
-Add products to your cart.
+- Add products to your cart.
-Edit the quantity of products in your cart.
+- Edit the quantity of products in your cart.
-Remove products from your cart.
+- Remove products from your cart.
-Checkout
+- Checkout
-Proceed to checkout and complete your purchase.
+- Proceed to checkout and complete your purchase.

 ## API Endpoints

 ## Authentication
-POST /api/auth/register: Register a new user.
+- POST /api/auth/register: Register a new user.
-POST /api/auth/login: Log in an existing user.
+- POST /api/auth/login: Log in an existing user.

 ## Products
-GET /api/products: Get all products.
+- GET /api/products: Get all products.
-GET /api/products/:id: Get details of a specific product.
+- GET /api/products/:id: Get details of a specific product.
-POST /api/products: Add a new product (Admin only).
+- POST /api/products: Add a new product (Admin only).
-PUT /api/products/:id: Edit a product (Admin only).
+- PUT /api/products/:id: Edit a product (Admin only).
-DELETE /api/products/:id: Delete a product (Admin only).
+- DELETE /api/products/:id: Delete a product (Admin only).

 ## Cart
-GET /api/cart: Get the current user's cart.
+- GET /api/cart: Get the current user's cart.
-POST /api/cart/add: Add an item to the cart.
+- POST /api/cart/add: Add an item to the cart.
-PUT /api/cart/update: Update the quantity of an item in the cart.
+- PUT /api/cart/update: Update the quantity of an item in the cart.
-DELETE /api/cart/remove: Remove an item from the cart.
+-DELETE /api/cart/remove: Remove an item from the cart.

 ## Checkout
-POST /api/checkout: Complete the purchase of items in the cart.
+-POST /api/checkout: Complete the purchase of items in the cart.
-Users
+# Users
-GET /api/users: Get all users (Admin only).
+-GET /api/users: Get all users (Admin only).

 ## database schema